Wz. 35 anti-tank rifle: History

+Background

+In the late 1920s the Polish General Staff was looking for a light antitank weapon for Polish infantry.
+In 1931 Dr. Tadeusz Felsztyn, a major at the Central Rifle School in Toruń, came up with the idea of a high-velocity, low-caliber antitank cartridge, inspired by reports of new German Halger hunting cartridges designed by Hermann Gerlich.
+Tests of a purchased Halger 7.1 mm rifle in October 1931 showed the idea to be promising.

+The General Staff's Armament Department ordered work to start immediately at the State Armament Factories (Państwowa Wytwórnia Uzbrojenia) in Warsaw and a state powder factory at Pionki.
+Initially it was envisaged that a final caliber would be 10-13 mm with a muzzle velocity of over 1,000 meters per second.
+An experimental 1932 design by Captain Edward Kapkowski, firing 7.92×92 cartridges from a Mauser rifle barrel, was unsuccessful but showed that a rifle caliber was enough to perforate armor plate.
+Further team work was coordinated by Lt.
+Col. Tadeusz Felsztyn, working at the Armament Research Institute in Warsaw.
+After a series of tests, a new 7.92×107 DS cartridge was proposed.

 Ammunition

-In the late 1920s the Polish General Staff started the development of a light anti-tank weapon for the Polish infantry.
-In 1931 Lt.
-Colonel Tadeusz Felsztyn from the Institute of Armament Technology in Warsaw started the first tests of various low-calibre cartridges.
-After the tests of German-made Hagler bullets proved the possibilities of that type ammunition in perforating steel plate, the National Ammunition Factory in Skarżysko-Kamienna was ordered to develop its own 7.92 mm cartridge with a muzzle velocity of over 1,000 meters per second.
-After a series of tests, the new DS cartridge was proposed.

-The DS ammunition was originated from the standard 7.92×57mm cartridge as used by both the Mauser rifle 1898 (wz.98) and its Polish variant the Karabinek wz.29.
-The length of the cartridge was extended to 131.2 mm and the overall weight was 64.25 g.
+The DS ammunition was originated from the standard 7.92×57mm cartridge as used by both the Mauser rifle 1898 (wz.
+98) and its Polish variant the karabinek wz.
+29. The length of the cartridge was extended to 131.2 mm and the overall weight was 64.25 g.
 After an additional series of tests the copper cartridge case was replaced with a case made of brass (67% copper/ 23% zinc).

 The round's armor-defeating properties were not through penetration, i.e. by punching the core through the armor like a typical penetrator, but through the impact of the bullet flattening against the plate, transferring kinetic energy to the metal.
-The result was that the bullet would cause spalling on the interior of the armor plate, ideally ejecting an approximately 20mm diameter fragment from the interior surface of the armour at high speed, which would then ricochet around the interior, hopefully killing crew and/or damaging equipment or engines (this is similar in concept to modern HESH anti-tank rounds, albeit less potent).
+The result was that the bullet would cause spalling on the interior of the armor plate, ideally ejecting an approximately 20 mm-diameter fragment from the interior surface of the armour at high speed, which would then ricochet around the interior, hopefully killing crew and/or damaging equipment or engines (this is similar in concept to modern HESH anti-tank rounds, albeit less potent).
 Due to the physics of spalling, the size of this spall was larger than the actual rifle caliber, and could theoretically do more damage ricocheting around inside the vehicle than the bullet itself would if it penetrated.
 The downside was that since the bullet itself was not designed to penetrate, it could not be filled with an incendiary component and used to ignite fuel tanks, or filled with tear gas (as used by the similar German 7.92×94mm Patronen anti-tank rifle cartridge), which was intended to force the crew to evacuate, or at least greatly reduce their combat effectiveness, even if no-one was hit by the bullet itself.